weitieda/project-demo/projects/restaurant-mobile-order-solution-demo.md

 # Restaurant Mobile Order Solution

 **Restaurant Mobile Order Solution** is a simplified UberEats-like app, including a client-side app and a restaurant-side app.
-Both sides will receive Nofitication when order status changes.
+Both sides will receive Notification when order status changes.

 ## Highlights